-2.66 A student may take up to 60 credits of modules from other institutions within the University of London in place of Queen Mary elective modules across their programme of study (core and compulsory modules cannot be substituted).
-This requires permission from the student's Head of School/Institute (or nominee) and the Academic Registrar (or nominee), as well as the host institution.
+2.69 A student may take up to 60 credits of modules from other institutions within the University of London in place of Queen Mary elective modules across their programme of study (core and compulsory modules cannot be substituted).
+This requires permission from the student's Head of School/Institute (or nominee) and the Director of Registry Services (or nominee), as well as the host institution.